Free Kitchen Hacks eBook

 If you have some bananas that aren’t quite overripe yet, don’t fret!
 You can quickly brown them in the oven.
 While your oven is preheating, stick the bananas on a tray, still in their peels, into the oven for about 3 minutes or until the peel turns black.

 The first step to a perfect execution of this banana bread with cream cheese is properly prepping.
 Start by taking your cream cheese out of the fridge to give it a chance to soften.
-Preheat your oven to 350°F and prep a standard 9″ x 5″ loaf pan.
+Preheat your oven and prep a standard 9″ x 5″ loaf pan.

 You can either add a thin layer of butter or oil to the pan, generously spray it with your cooking spray of choice, or line it with parchment paper.